moonbeam-foundation/moonbeam/README.md

 From substrate:

-- _Utility_: Allows users to use derivative accounts, and batch calls
+- _Utility_: Allows users to use derivative accounts and batch calls
 - _Balances_: Tracks GLMR token balances
 - _Sudo_: Allows a privileged account to make arbitrary runtime changes - will be removed before launch